maevadevs/Learn-SQL-Server/1-dml-dql/05-joining-tables/01-joins-overview.md

   c.fullname AS candidate_name,
   e.id AS employee_id,
   e.fullname AS employee_name
-FROM hr.candidates c LEFT JOIN hr.employees e
+FROM hr.candidates AS c LEFT JOIN hr.employees AS e
   ON e.fullname = c.fullname
-WHERE e.id IS NULL
+WHERE e.id IS NULL;
 ```

 ### Exclusive Left Join Example Venn Diagram